MIC-DKFZ/nnUNet/readme.md

 # Extending/Changing nnU-Net
 Please refer to [this](documentation/extending_nnunet.md) guide.

-# Information on Runtime and potential performance bottlenecks.
+# Information on run time and potential performance bottlenecks.

 We have compiled a list of expected epoch times on standardized datasets across many different GPUs.
 You can use them to verify that your system is performing as expected.
 There are also tips on how to identify bottlenecks and what